usegalaxy-eu/operations/preserving-hardlinks.md

 ```

 This was probably not what you intended...

+Also **NOTE** that while `rsync` *does* have a `--hard-links` option
+(to preserve the link structure of the source in the destination), it
+will probably *NOT* work as you might expect for fixing a damaged
+Conda file tree, as it can only detect "hard links" that are *within
+the transfer set*.
+So unless you are restoring the *entire* Conda file
+tree from a *full*, intact backup copy use of this option *is likely
+to damage the destination link structure beyond repair!* Use `rsync`
+with caution!

 When in doubt, test the file copy method you intend to use wrt link
 preservation (as suggested in the "Executive Summary" section) before